Pravin2311/projectflows/MONETIZATION_STRATEGY.md

 - Users still own their data, but we handle the technical setup
 - Higher limits than free Google API quotas
 - Dedicated support for Google API issues
-- Payment processing through Google Pay/Google Cloud Billing
+- Secure payment processing through Stripe (industry standard)
-- Seamless integration with existing Google accounts
+- Seamless Google integration for data and authentication

 ### 3. Enterprise Features
 **Target:** Companies wanting more control